 How to save your local facilities

-Community Right to Bid (asset of community value) is a government policy which came into force in 2012.
+Community Right to Bid (asset of community value) is a government policy which came into force in 2012 to help community groups to save local facilities.
 The policy was introduced through the Localism Act 2011.

-The Community Right to Bid gives community groups a fairer chance to save assets (buildings or land) that are important to them.
+The Community Right to Bid gives community groups a fairer chance to save assets (buildings or land) that are important to them in their community.